Published by Scribner on 2004 (first in 1925)

 The Great Gatsby is one of the great classics of twentieth-century literature.

 Here is an essay I wrote for an English class in college.
 It basically explains how I saw Gatsby and Daisy and why their relationship would not have worked.
 The assignment limited me to chapter 3, but obviously I had to use more than just that.
+(I did get points taken off for it, but I wouldn’t have done it any differently.
+I couldn’t just leave out important facts, just because they weren’t in chapter 3.
+It isn’t even the best chapter for close reading anyway, right?
+One of the later chapters would have been better.)

 In F. Scott Fitzgerald’s The Great Gatsby, the character of Jay Gatsby is more of an idea than a man.
 He is a larger-than-life character, surrounded by an air of mystery and grandeur, and seems to live in a different world from the rest of the characters.
 Chapter Three reveals many examples of this and provides some insight on why his story plays out the way it does.
 Gatsby’s downfall, stemming from his failure with Daisy and ending in his death, is ultimately because he and Daisy are living in two different worlds.
 She lives in the present—reality—while he lives in the past.